Training – Do It Yourself or Outsource It?

 Effective Training is About Excellent Communication

-Sometimes we want to correct a behavior; at times, we want to inculcate new skills; or, we may want to expand creativity or knowledge in our students as we learn things we want to share.
-Intended goals, according to the Business Dictionary, include the objectives of: “(1) creating awareness, (2) imparting knowledge, (3) projecting an image, (4) shaping attitudes, (5) stimulating a want or desire, and/or (6) effecting a sale.”
+Sometimes we want to correct a behavior.
+At times, we want to inculcate new skills.
+We may want to expand on existing creativity or knowledge in our students.
+Sometimes, we just want to share new things we’ve learned.
+Intended goals, according to the Business Dictionary, include the objectives of:

 The components of communication are not just a speaker speaking.
 For in-depth learning to take place, both trainer and trainee must have: